 The consultation paper covering all three requests was published on 30 July 2020.
 Submissions on the consultation paper are due on 10 September 2020.

-The Commission is holding a virtual public forum on 13 August as part of our consultation on the three rule change requests.
-Interested stakeholders can register for the forum here before 11 August.
+The Commission held a virtual public forum on 13 August as part of the consultation on the three rule change requests.

 The forum provided an opportunity for the proponents to discuss their rule change requests with stakeholders.

 A summary of the forum, the agenda and the presentation slides for the forum can be found under the Workshop Documents heading below.